Bloch's conjecture on certain surfaces of general type with $p_g=0$ and with an involution: the Enriques case: Introduction

 It is in fact interesting to understand whether the surfaces with irregularity zero and with an involution satisfies the same conjecture.
 The technique used to prove these results are in the same line as in \cite{Voi}, where the conjecture is verified for a K3 surface with a symplectic involution.
 She invokes the notion of finite dimensionality in the Roitman sense \cite{R1} and prove that the correspondence given by the difference of the graph of the involution and the diagonal is finite dimensional.
 We use the same technique.
 Our calculation to show this is bit different since we are working with a surface of general type with geometric genus equal to zero instead of a K3 surfaces.

-{ \textbf{Acknowledgements:} The author would like to thank the hospitality of IISER-Mohali, for hosting this project.
+{ \textbf{Acknowledgements:} The author would like to thank the hospitality of IISER-Mohali and VIT Chennai for hosting this project.
 The author is indebted to Vladimir Guletskii for many useful conversations relevant to the theme of the paper.
-The author likes to thank Claire Voisin for her advice on the theme of the paper. }
+The author likes to thank Claire Voisin for her advice on the theme of the paper.
+Finally the author thanks Claudio Pedrini for suggesting the problem about surfaces with $K^2=3$ and $p_g=0$ having an involution and for fake projective planes. }